Divi Builder Review: A Smart Choice for Agencies and Freelancers

 One of the notable features that Divi Builder has is responsive editing.
 With the feature, you can optimize your design on every device type.
 From desktop, tablet, to smartphone.

-Don’t all page builders have the feature?
+Don’t all page builders have this feature?
 Yes, they do.

 But the responsive editing feature of Divi Builder is a bit ahead of other competitors.
 Even Elementor.